-- i.
-The five-year mobilization grant will finance the establishment and initial implementation of the state-wide jurisdictional Program.
-The grant will finance the GoE to strengthen its state-level and local-level enabling environment and implement selected on-the-ground investment activities.
-The grant will facilitate the achievement of ERs (and resulting ER payments) while also leveraging greater financial resources from multiple sources (see paragraph 30 and table 2 for further details).
-The grant will in particular finance: (i)TA among all rural and semi-rural woredas across the state (such as landscape management coordination, land-use planning support, and safeguards management); and (ii) selected forest investment and livelihoods support in deforestation hotspots with high carbon content (sites to be determined within 49 woredas) - ii.
-ER payments of US\$50 million for verified carbon performance paid in a period of up to 10 years (anticipated to begin in 2017 with the date of ERPA signing)).
-These payments will be available once the Program achieves, verifies and reports on results in terms of reduced emissions.
-The ER payments will be distributed according to a Benefit Sharing Mechanism and used primarily to ensure sustainability of land-use interventions, as well as to scale up action in other geographical areas within Oromia.
-This climate financing will be channeled through an ERPA to be signed between GoE and WBG.
-The envelope for these payments could grow as the OFLP becomes operational and generates results, and as other ER buyers show interest in the OFLP.
+i.
+The 5-yearmobilization grant would finance the establishment and initial implementation of the state-wide jurisdictional Program.
+The grant would finance the GoE to strengthen its state-level and local-level enabling environment and implement selected on-the-ground investment activities.
+The grant would facilitate the achievement of ERs (and resulting ER payments) while also leveraging greater financial resources from multiple sources (see paragraph 30 and table 2 for further details).
+The grant would in particular finance: (i)TA among all rural and semi-rural woredas across the state (such as landscape management coordination, land-use planning support, and safeguards management); and (ii) selected forest investment and livelihoods support in deforestation hotspots with high carbon content (47 woredas).

+ii.
+ER payments of US\$50 million for verified carbon performance paid in a period of up to 10 years (2016-2026).
+These payments would be available once the Program achieves, verifies and reports on results in terms of reduced emissions.
+The ER payments would be distributed according to a Benefit Sharing Mechanism and used primarily to ensure sustainability of land-use interventions, as well as to scale up action in other geographical areas within Oromia.
+This climate financing would be channeled through an ERPA to be signed between GoE and WBG.
+The envelope for these payments could grow as OFLP becomes operational and generates results, and as other ER buyers show interest in OFLP.

 The OFLP geographic boundary is all forests in Oromia.
-The OFLP will monitor and account for positive and negative changes in forest cover and associated GHG emissions reduction within all 287 rural woredas within the regional state boundaries of Oromia (i.e., the "accounting area of the Program").
-According to the FDRE's forest definition, this includes approximately 9 million ha in total of forests, spread over all of Oromia's rural woredas.
-The stakeholders that will benefit from ER payments would be defined in the BSM currently under preparation by the OFLP.
+Specifically, the Program would monitor and account for positive and negative changes in forest cover and associated GHG emissions reduction within all 277 rural and semi-rural woredas within the regional state boundaries of Oromia (i.e., the "accounting area of the Program").
+As per the 2013 EMA map and the National REDD+ Secretariat's proposed forest definition, this includes 8.7 million hectares of forest, spread over all of Oromia's rural and semi-rural woredas.
+The stakeholders that would benefit from ER payments would be defined in the BSM currently under preparation by the OFLP.